top of page

 Chart shows how many investors could be better off under CGT changes

-Housing has formed a major part of the 2026 federal budget, and property, along with other assets, are set be taxed differently.
+Housing has formed a major part of the 2026 federal budget, and property, along with other assets, is set to be taxed differently.
 But what are the likely impacts?

 What has been announced